 Which Parts of a Vacuum Cleaner are Recyclable?

-Recycling a vacuum isn’t as easy as dumping it into the recycling bin, as the vacuum cleaner needs to be broken down into parts.
+Recycling a vacuum cleaner isn’t as easy as dumping it into the recycling bin, as the vacuum cleaner needs to be broken down into parts.
 The good news: about 90% of the vacuum parts, such as the cord, electric motor, hose, internal fan, attachment, floor brush, drive belt, suction control, and more, can be recycled.

 Depending on the material of the parts, they can be broken down into various reusable consumer and commercial goods.
 Metal materials are melted down and remade into various products.
 Working parts such as the filter, hose, and motor may be used for other vacuums.
 Lastly, plastic components are remolded into household products.

-2. Donating a Vacuum
+2. Donate a Vacuum Cleaner

 If you have a vacuum that still works properly, why not donate it to someone else?
 Places like Goodwill accept vacuum donations; however, they must be in good condition, cleaned, and resalable.
 By donating the vacuum, you get a tax-deductible write-off.
 Additionally, many homeless shelters accept donations, so consider them as a resource.

-3. Selling a Vacuum
+3. Sell a Vacuum Cleaner